Chris Young (pitcher): Washington Nationals

-2013

 On February 21, 2013, Young signed a minor league deal with the Washington Nationals and an invitation to training camp.
 On March 26, 2013, he was granted his unconditional release by the Nationals after opting out of his contract.
 He was re-signed by the Nationals on April 4, 2013.
 He was then assigned to Triple-A Syracuse.
 He made his season debut on April 23 against Rochester, giving up 6 runs in 4.2 innings.
 He made 6 additional starts before going on the disabled list with a neck injury on May 28, 2 days after leaving a start against Columbus after the first inning.
 He made 2 starts at the end of the year in the Gulf Coast League and with Short-Season Auburn before the end of the injury-marred season.
 In 9 total starts, he went 1–2 with a 6.81 ERA, striking out 21 in 37 innings.
 After experiencing pain in his shoulder and neck, he had surgery to repair what was diagnosed as thoracic outlet syndrome.
 This condition is a nerve problem that puts pressure on a pitcher's shoulder.
 On November 19, 2013, Young re-signed with the Nationals on a minor league deal.
 He was released on March 25, 2014.

-Seattle Mariners
+Seattle Mariners (2014)

 2014

-Young signed a highly incentivized one-year deal with the Seattle Mariners on March 27, 2014.
+On March 27, 2014, Young signed a highly incentivized one-year deal with the Seattle Mariners.
 Young was scheduled to debut as a starter for the Mariners on April 4.
 However, the Oakland Coliseum had its first rainout since 1998.
 As a result, after 159 Major League starts and 102 Minor League starts, Young made his first appearance as a relief pitcher (other than the 2007 All-Star Game) and he pitched two shutout innings on April 6 against the Oakland A's later in that series.
 He made his first Major League start since September 9, 2012 on April 13 against Oakland.
 He posted six scoreless innings, while scattering 4 hits and 3 walks.
 By early June, Young was in the conversation for Major League Baseball Comeback Player of the Year Award, with a 5–2 start and 3.27 ERA, according to MLB.com's Adam Lewis.
-In helping to stabilize a rotation battered by injuries and ineffectual fifth starters, Mariners manager Lloyd McClendon was unabashed in his praise of the right-hander at the time, calling him a "godsend."
+In helping to stabilize a rotation battered by injuries and ineffectual fifth starters, Mariners manager Lloyd McClendon praised the right-hander at the time, calling him a "godsend".
 Young finished the season with a 12–9 record and a 3.65 ERA in 29 starts.
 His 7.8 hits per nine innings was the sixth in the AL. Following the season, Young was recognized with the Major League Baseball Comeback Player of the Year Award, The Sporting News American League Comeback Player of the Year Award, and Players Choice Comeback Player of the Year Award.
 At the conclusion of the season, Young became a free agent.